garfieldlewis/gdb-zos-disassembler-plugin/test/README.md

 can add additional members as needed but I only want to do a 'info zthreads' to show that the extension would actually work in a full SDM environment.

-* if not aready done create a symlink to the gdb extension directory
+* if not already done create a symlink to the gdb extension directory (Note: TARGET_HOME directory must be the directory where you cloned the repository)
-  * ln -s ${HOME}/workspaces/gdb-zos-disassembler-plugin/gdb /opt/lzlabs/debug/gdb
+  * ln -s <TARGET_HOME>/gdb-zos-disassembler-plugin/gdb /opt/lzlabs/debug/gdb
 * compile the test.c code
   * clang -o tsdm -g test.c
 * execute the gdb debugging script